Tea tree oil as a bed bug remedy

 ---|---|---|

-Oil not mixing with water | Insufficient emulsifier | Add 1 tsp mild liquid soap to help mix |
+Oil not mixing with water | Emulsifier not present or not working well | 1 tsp of very mild liquid soap should be added to aid in mixing |

-Staining on fabrics | Too concentrated solution | Dilute further; test on inconspicuous area first |
+Staining or damage on fabrics | Concentrated solution | Use a milder concentration and test on a hidden area |

-Strong lingering odor | Over-application | Reduce concentration; improve ventilation |
+Strong or long-lasting aroma | Over-application | Reduce concentration and ventilate better. |

-No apparent effect on bugs | Resistance or hiding bugs | Increase concentration slightly; combine with other methods |
+No apparent effect on bugs | Resistance of bugs or bugs in hiding places | Try increasing concentration slightly.
+Pair with other methods. |

-Skin irritation | Sensitivity to oil | Discontinue use; try alternative natural remedies |
+Skin irritation | Sensitivity to oil | Stop use and try alternative natural remedies. |

-Bugs return after treatment | Incomplete treatment or reintroduction | Treat surrounding areas; implement prevention measures |
+Bugs return after treatment | Incomplete treatment or re-infestation from an external source | Re-treat thoroughly and implement measures to prevent re-infestation. |

 When to seek professional help

-- Multiple rooms are affected
+- Multiple rooms are infested.

 Scientific evidence and research

-- Rutgers University (2017): Found 10% tea tree oil solution killed 70-80% of adult bed bugs within 24 hours of direct contact
+- 2017: Rutgers University showed that a 10% solution of tea tree oil killed 70-80% of adult bed bugs within 24 hours of direct contact.

-- Limited data on long-term effectiveness
+- Limited long-term effectiveness data.

-Quick-reference treatment guide
+Quick reference treatment guide

-- Preparation:
+Preparation:

-- Clear clutter from around bed
+- Remove much clutter around the bed

 - Mix 2 tsp tea tree oil + 1 tsp liquid soap + 1 cup water